hearit-io/fastify-redis-channels/README.md

 You can access the RedisChannels instance via `fastify.channels`.
 A RedisChannelsError object is accessible via `fastify.RedisChannelsError`.

+If you want to define a separate RedisChannels instace for a given namespace namespace you can add a namespace property in the options.
+You can access the namespaced instance via fastify.channels[namespace]

 All channels are automatically closed when a fastify instance is closed.

 ## Learn by doing